BestOfDate

 • A Teenager In Love - Dion & The Belmonts

-Play the top singles from the year 1959.
+Play the top singles from 1959

 A Spotify playlist of songs from the year 1959.
 Take a trip back to the days of The Platters, Frankie Avalon, The Fleetwoods and Johnny Horton.